TOAST-DOCS/Vaccine/zh/Overview.md

 ## Security > Vaccine > Overview

-With recognized solutions of Deep Security by Trend Micro, users are protected on their servers against malicious codes.
+With recognized solutions of AhnLab CPP and Deep Security by Trend Micro, users are protected on their servers against malicious codes.

 ## Main Features